hapijs/hapi/docs/Reference.md

               The array can contain any combination of fully qualified origins along with origin strings containing a wilcard '*' character, or a single `'*'` origin string.
 Defaults to any origin `['*']`.
+            - `matchOrigin` - if `true`, matches the value of the incoming 'Origin' header to the list of `origin` values ('*' matches anything) and if a match is found, uses that as the value of the 'Access-Control-Allow-Origin' response header.
+When false, the `origin` config is returned as-is.
+Defaults to `true`.
             - `isOriginExposed` - if `false`, prevents the connection from returning the full list of non-wildcard `origin` values if the incoming origin header does not match any of the values.
 Has no impact if `matchOrigin` is set to `false`.
-Defaults to `true`.
-            - `matchOrigin` - if `false`, returns the list of `origin` values without attempting to match the incoming origin value.
-Cannot be used with wildcard `origin` values.
 Defaults to `true`.
             - `maxAge` - number of seconds the browser should cache the CORS response ('Access-Control-Max-Age').
 The greater the value, the longer it will take before the browser checks for changes in policy.
 Defaults to `86400` (one day).